 Well, I didn’t personally, but Ruger, S&W and even Taurus have.
 Today we are looking at the Ruger LCR 9mm.
 It’s already a weird gun being a polymer frame revolver, but then we are going to chamber it into a cartridge designed for automatic pistols.

 Why polymer?
-It makes the gun lighter, way lighter than an all metal gun.
+It makes the gun lighter, way lighter than an all-metal gun.
 Some metal like Scandium is super light, and the S&W Airweight line is proof that they work, but damn are they expensive.
 A polymer revolver is lightweight and plenty affordable.
 The Ruger LCR is by far my favorite modern J frame revolver.
 It incorporates everything that is good with the J frame design, as well as modernizing it.

 The Ruger LCR 9mm is a concealed carry gun.
 It’s small, lightweight, and perfect for daily carry.
 The design of the J frame has always been for a lighter, lower profile gun in a reliable platform.
 Revolvers back in the day were the smallest powerhouses you could get.
 Remember the Colt 1903?
 That was a 380.
 It was massive for a 380 and chambered in a somewhat anemic round.
 The J frame was smaller and chambered in the popular and more powerful 38 Special.
 This model takes it a step forward and chambers it in the even more potent 9mm round.

 LCR even stands for Lightweight, Compact, Revolver, which is a very appropriate name for the gun.
-The brand Ruger is a well-known and well-respected brand, with many different firearms that has a lot of influence behind it.
+The brand Ruger is a well-known and well-respected brand, with many different firearms that have a lot of influence behind it.
 If it were any smaller company, the idea would be laughed off the table.
 Ruger started something awesome with this gun and what started with a simple 38 Special has grown into a variety of different designs and in different calibers.
 This leads us to the 9mm variant.

 Why would I choose a revolver is a cartridge made specifically for an automatic?
 Well, first because of America!
 I wanted a revolver and the fact I could choose one in a caliber I already own and shoot a ton of was just a convenience factor.
 Also, 9mm is way cheaper than 38 Special and more potent overall.
 You can find a wider variety of defensive rounds for the 9mm as well.
 To me it just made sense.